-2 credits Grades 10-12 Year Long Prerequisite: Spanish 1 or Instructor Approval.
+Grades 10-12 Prerequisite: Spanish 1 or Instructor Approval.

 The Spanish 2 course will be taught primarily in the target language.
 Students will be able to communicate in Spanish on an intermediate level about everyday situations.
 Grammar and vocabulary of Spanish 1 is reviewed and supplemented.
 More verb tenses are taught and the grammar structures are advanced.
-Emphasis is placed on speaking and listening.
+Emphasis will be placed on speaking, listening, reading and writing.
 Throughout the year, the Hispanic culture will be integrated into the course.